bmuschko/gradle-nexus-plugin/README.md

 The output of all tasks is added to the `archives` configuration.
 To tell the plugin that any of these tasks should be added to the project or removed, you will need to set a specific extension property.

-Additionally, it applies the [Maven plugin](http://gradle.org/docs/current/userguide/maven_plugin.html) plugin as well as `signing` in order to leverage maven's `install` and `uploadArchives` tasks.
+Additionally, it applies the [Maven plugin](http://gradle.org/docs/current/userguide/maven_plugin.html) as well as `signing` in order to leverage maven's `install` and `uploadArchives` tasks.

 ## Extension properties